Septemvri–Dobrinishte narrow-gauge line: Septemvri–Velingrad

 This first part is 39 km long.
 It starts at Septemvri, where it meets the standard-gauge railway line Sofia–Plovdiv.
 After almost straight 6 km long section in the plain, the route reaches station Varvara, the former junction with the removed branch to Pazardzhik.
-Then the route passes the river Chepinska (also known as Elidere) and the road to Velingrad onto a steel bridge and continues on the left (eastern) bank of the river.
-As a part of the road widening work, some time between 2013-2016 the bridge was replaced with a new one.
+Then the route passes the river Chepinska reka (also known as Elidere) and the road to Velingrad onto a steel bridge and continues on the left (eastern) bank of the river.
+As a part of the road widening work, some time between 2013 and 2016 the bridge was replaced with a new one.